by Katie Brazerol

 - help families to familiarize themselves with your service.

-For additional resources to help you plan and run your child care business, visit:
+These can help you plan and run your child care business: